wmayner/pyphi/docs/examples/actual_causation.rst

    >>> link = transition.find_mip(Direction.EFFECT, (OR, AND), (OR, AND))

-This returns a |AcMip| object, with a number of useful properties.
+This returns a |AcMechanismIrreducibilityAnalysis| object, with a number of useful properties.
 This particular MIP is reducible, as we can see by checking the value of |alpha|:

    >>> link.alpha